Did you ever think about what it means to be a grown-up and a child at the same time?

 - Super-achievers feel obligated to prove they are the best at everything.

-Not to worry, here are ways to break free from being held hostage to your past.
+Not to worry.
+It’s time to break free from being a hostage to your past.

-Interesting that when I suggest a mother-daughter sit down, a time to rebalance the relationship scale, I get a lot of resistance.
+Interestingly, when I suggest a mother-daughter sit down to rebalance the relationship scale, I get a lot of resistance.

 However, when I suggest the following, it definitely makes a positive difference.